gggodwin/asset-management-system/README.md

 📊 Asset Tracking – Monitor asset status, ownership, and history.

-🧾 Check-in / Check-out – Assign assets to employees or departments.

-🔔 Notifications / Alerts – For asset maintenance, warranty expiration, or overdue returns.

 📑 Reports & Analytics – Generate reports on asset usage and availability.

 🔐 Role-Based Access – Different access levels for admins, managers, and staff.